MicrosoftDocs/dataexplorer-docs/kusto/query/schema-entities/views.md

 ---
-title:  Views - Azure Data Explorer
+title:   Views
-description: Learn how to define and use a view in Azure Data Explorer. ms.reviewer: zivc ms.topic: reference ms.date: 08/13/2023
+description:  Learn how to define and use a view. ms.reviewer: zivc ms.topic: reference ms.date: 08/13/2023